Salary & Benefits

 Additional Paid Time Off

-House officers will receive time off to take examinations required by the training program or as part of their board requirements (number of days of the examination plus reasonable travel time).
+House officers will receive time off to take examinations and life support training courses required by the training program or as part of their board requirements (number of days of the examination plus reasonable travel time).
+House officers in a residency program will receive up to two (2) days off to take USMLE Step 3 or COMLEX Level 3.
 Additionally, house officers can receive time off to attend conferences that are specifically approved by the program director.

 Cellular Phone Stipend

-House officers using their cell phone for employment-related activities are eligible for a $50 monthly cell phone stipend to begin the first full employment month following the completion and submission of a verification statement and utilization of Michigan Medicine security software on their phone.
+House officers using their cell phone for employment-related activities are eligible for a $50 monthly cell phone stipend to begin following the completion and submission of a verification statement and utilization of Michigan Medicine security software on their phone.

 Within two weeks of hire, a house officer will receive $100 on their MCard (U-M ID badge).
 Based on department and work schedules, house officers may be eligible for meal allowances for lengthy shifts or in-house call.